estherjk/estherjk.github.io/_posts/2014-11-06-connecting-a-usb-device-to-the-edison-mini-breakout-board.md

 The first line shows that my Creative Cam is detected.

 You should be good to go with a lot of USB devices after following these steps.
 However, you may need to install drivers, as well.
-For example, if you want to use a webcam, I highly recommend using a <a href="http://www.ideasonboard.org/uvc/" target="_blank">UVC-compatible webcam</a>, so that you can use the UVC Linux driver.
+For example, if you want to use a webcam, I highly recommend using a <a href="http://www.ideasonboard.org/uvc/">UVC-compatible webcam</a>, so that you can use the UVC Linux driver.

-If you set up <a href="http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html" target="_blank">AlexT's unofficial repository</a> when <a href="/blog/2014/10/29/getting-started-with-intel-edison-on-os-x/">getting started with Edison</a>, continue reading on; if not, please set it up, then continue.
+If you set up <a href="http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html">AlexT's unofficial repository</a> when <a href="/blog/2014/10/29/getting-started-with-intel-edison-on-os-x/">getting started with Edison</a>, continue reading on; if not, please set it up, then continue.

 To install the UVC driver, type: